AB-CE/abce/doc/Walk_through.rst

-One important remark, for a logically consistent **macro-model** it is best to not create any goods during the simulation, but only in :meth:`abce.Agent.__init__`.
+One important remark, for a logically consistent **macro-model** it is best to not create any goods during the simulation, but only in :meth:`abce.Agent.init`.
 During the simulation the only new goods should be created by declare_round_endowment.
 In this way the economy is physically closed.
-An exception is, of course, money.

 The agents
 ----------